 Years ago, I saw a western with Sam Elliot.
-I can’t remember the name.
+I can’t remember the name of the western.
 Two guys came to kill him at a cabin.
 He shot them.
 One survived and Sam immediately hauled him in the cabin and started treating him for his gut-shot wound.
 A shooting aftermath element all gun people need to consider more and more these days…

 Former Dallas PD officer Amber Guyger, came home late at night from a 12 hour shift, drove into and walked through her dark apartment building, a place where some 15% of residents have reported going to the wrong apartment.
 She entered an unlocked door, saw a guy in “her” living room and shot him dead.
 Its a big deal in Dallas.
 A big deal because the the poor victim watching TV on his couch was by all accounts, a terrific young black guy.
 And we are smothered with Black Lives Matter agitators here.
-So, its a terrible mistake, and she will pay.
-She was eventually found guilty of murder.
-But, this case is not my message today though.
+So, its a terrible mistake, and she paid.
+She was eventually found guilty of murder and got a ten year sentence.

 Hock’s email is HockHochheim@ForceNecessary.com